huynguy-db/arcion-docs/content/docs/references/cdc-format/arcion-internal-cdc-format.md

 DELETE FROM tpch.region WHERE r_regionkey = 10;
 ```

-The CSV file structure for the preceeding operation is as follows:
+The CSV file structure for the preceding operation is as follows:
 ```CSV
 NULL,NULL,0,NULL,NULL,0,NULL,10,2,D,"{""extractorId"":0,""nodeID"":""node1"/
 ",""timestamp"":1620787872370,""extractionTimestamp"":1620787872370,""dscI"":1620787053905,"/